 Knowing which class of discovery defines success for you (whether through business metrics, KPIs, targeted marketing campaigns, personalized offers, or lead scoring models) is your third effective cue from data science.

-Taking these cues from data science, as well as adopting a data-driven business culture, can kickstart your next marketing analytics project into high gear.
+Taking these cues from data science, and adopting a data-driven business culture, can kickstart your next marketing analytics project into high gear.

 Following these three data science “dance steps” is a good start.
 A greater outcome is achieved if you are also able to understand and explain what you have accomplished.
 That is why the journey to “understanding through data science” is peppered with these four data exploration imperatives: examine, expose, explain, and exploit.
 Taking these cues from data science, as well as adopting a data-driven business culture, can kickstart your next marketing analytics project into high gear (I mean, high-stepping performance).